 • Dermatologists - In many cases, hair loss can be related to skin problems and diseases, such as psoriasis, seborrheic dermatitis (dandruff), fungal infections.

 • Endocrinologists - Millions of people suffer from thyroid disease and other hormonal issues.
 In most cases, this has a direct effect on hair growth.

 • Nutritionists - Hair growth is strongly related to digestion and a healthy metabolism.
 A good nutritionist can help you follow a balanced diet and adopt healthy eating habits, which in the long run will improve the quality of your hair

 While all of the above might more or less help you slow down the process of balding, the truth is once the mechanism is launched, there is no way to bring everything back.
 And as soon as you face it, you will logically start looking for an answer to the next question.

 How would I look with a shaved head?

 You have different concerns regarding the overall look without any hair and that is just fine.
 You are going to take a step forward and change your look.
 What if your friends and family don’t like it?
 What if you will be no longer interesting for the opposite sex?
 What if you look too old?
-Asking yourself this questions is quite legit.
-However, in most cases you are overreacting.
+Asking yourself these questions is quite legit.
+However, in most cases, you are overreacting.

 Image courtesy (wearebald.com)

-With the evolution of male beauty standards you cannot neglect the fact that nowadays bald head has become a symbol of masculinity and strength.
+With the evolution of male beauty standards, you cannot neglect the fact that nowadays bald head has become a symbol of masculinity and strength.
 Think of Bruce Willis, Dwayne Johnson, Vin Diesel and many others who are among the sex symbols of current showbiz.